anetteee/shortStoriesReactNative/README.md

-# Search engine with React Native
+# Search engine with React Native and Apollo Client

 # About the project